Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 We now describe a straightforward map $\pi$ from the dimer covers on $G^d$ to alternating flows on $\vec G$ that preserves the law of the height function.
 We note that one could carry out the same discussion and make a connection with double random currents directly, without introducing alternating flows.
 However, we find the language of alternating flows particularly convenient to express some of the crucial steps discussed later on (especially Lemmata~\ref{lem:symmetry} and~\ref{lem:dualsurface}).
 To this end, to each matching $\match \in \matchs(G^d)$, associate a flow $\pi(\match)\in \flows^{\emptyset}$ by replacing each long edge in $\match$ by the corresponding directed edge in $\vec G$.
 One can check that this always produces an alternating flow.
 Indeed, assuming otherwise, there would be two consecutive edges in $F(\match)$ of the same orientation, and therefore the path of short edges connecting them in a cycle would be of odd length and therefore could not have a dimer cover, which is a contradiction.
 Let $\pi_*\IP_{G^d}^{\emptyset}$ be the pushforward measure on $\flows^{\emptyset}$ under the map $\pi$.

 \begin{lemma}[\cite{DumLis}] We have $\pi_*\IP_{G^d}^{\emptyset}=\IP_{\flow}^{\emptyset}$.
-Moreover, under this identification, the restriction to $U$ of the height functions of the dimer model and alternating flows have the same distribution. \end{lemma} \begin{proof} This is a consequence of the fact that the reference 1-form vanishes on long edges, and hence its contribution to the increment of the height function across a long edge of $G^d$ is equal to zero, and the fact that the weights of the edges of $\vec G$ and the long edges of $G^d$ are the same.
+Moreover, under this identification, the restriction to $U$ of the height function of the dimer model is exactly the height function of the resulting alternating flow. \end{lemma} \begin{proof} This is a consequence of the fact that the reference 1-form vanishes on the long edges, and hence its contribution to the increment of the height function across a long edge of $G^d$ is equal to zero, and the fact that the weights of the edges of $\vec G$ and the long edges of $G^d$ are the same.
 Moreover, if a vertex $v$ has zero flow through it, i.e, $v\in V\setminus V(F)$, then there are exactly $2$ dimer covers of the cycle of short edges of $G^d$ corresponding to $v$.
 Since both of these covers have total edge-weight $1$, this accounts for the factor $2^{|V|-|V(F)|}$ in~\eqref{eq:floww}. \end{proof}